MrNivox/Fitness-tracker/README.md

-# WIEEE Code Template
+# Fitness Tracker

-Welcome to the **WIEEE Code Starter Template**!
+Welcome to the **Fitness Tracker**!
-This React template gives you a clean, ready-to-use starting point for your hackathon project.
+This React project is created for WIEEE 2025 hackathon using the template they provided.

 It includes:
-- A **Home page** with a hero section and a button to navigate
+- A **Login page** where you can register and sign in
-- A **Second page** for describing your project or features
+- A **Home page** that features our project
+- A **Tracker component** that allows you to add, customize, and set new fitness goals.
 - Easy-to-customize layout and components

 ---

-## 🚀 Getting Started
+## Getting Started

 1. **Clone this repository** (or use the template button on GitHub):